Fresh fires on oil tanker off Sri Lanka under control

 “The fire has now been brought under control and the ship is being towed by a tugboat to out to sea,” said navy spokesperson Indika de Silva.

-“There are no flames or smoke to be noticed as of now,” he said, adding that a specially trained firefighting and disaster management team from the navy is scheduled to head to the site on Wednesday to assess the situation.
+“There are no flames or smoke to be noticed as of now,” he said, adding that the navy’s specially trained firefighting and disaster management team will join with firefighting experts from India’s coast guard and specialists sent by the ship’s owner on Wednesday to assess the situation.

+Ten British and Dutch professionals, including rescue operation specialists, disaster evaluators and legal consultants, reached the scene on Monday and are waiting to board the tanker to begin the mission of salvaging it.
+The experts were sent by New Shipping Ltd., the commercial owner of the New Diamond in Athens, Greece.

 The tanker is about 30 nautical miles (55 kilometers) off the coast and the plan is to position it is at 40 nautical miles to facilitate salvaging work, de Silva said.